 If you’re looking for a new job with attractive pay, you’ve come to the right place!
-Although these jobs aren’t very popular with the French, the salaries they offer are very attractive, and the qualifications required aren’t very high.
+Although these jobs aren’t very popular, the salaries they offer are very attractive, and the qualifications required aren’t very high.
 Here are 11 high paying jobs nobody wants to do:

 - Garbage collector

 - Drug tester

 It’s probably the best-known of less envied professions.

 - Tight schedules (early mornings, late evenings)

 - Exposure to household waste and odors

 And yet, being a waste collector means you’ll be paid a very attractive salary for the amount of work involved: around 1,800 dollars gross per month.

 Tipper drivers are much better paid, earning up to $3,000 gross per month.

 If the ratio of working time to salary is highlighted, it’s mainly because refuse collectors benefit from the “finished/left” principle: whatever the defined working hours, if their task for the day is completed, they can leave their post.